 The unlined patch pocket is also found on man's pajamas and aprons.
 (Although I can understand the apron, I really do not get why men's pajamas have pockets..)Our preferred place for unlined patch pockets is, of course, the back of denim jeans.

 In this tutorial, I will be showing you the most basic of the applied pockets.
-The following tutorial is for cotton fabric, linen, canvas and denim and a combination of them.
-This type of pockets is not for loosely woven fabrics because the pocket will gape at the opening.
+The following tutorial is for cotton fabric, linen, canvas, and denim or a combination of them.
+This type of pocket is not for loosely woven fabrics because the pocket will gape at the opening.

 Download the free template